-Suriname abolished the death penalty for all crimes after the Parliament adopted its removal from the new Penal Code in 2015.
-Nevertheless, the Military Penal Code still includes the death penalty.
-In its report to the Human Rights Council in 2016, Suriname explained that "the implementation of this part of the Military Penal Code is obsolete and will soon be abolished".
+Suriname abolished the death penalty for all crimes after the Parliament adopted its removal from the new Military Penal Code in 2021.
+It had abolished the death penalty for ordinary crimes in the Penal Code in 2015.

 Ratification of the Second Optional Protocol to the International Covenant on Civil and Political Rights (ICCPR) is extremely important, both nationally and locally, because it is the only text with worldwide reach aiming to abolish the death penalty.